Food Allergies & Food Sensitivities

 Without testing, it can be very difficult to determine which foods are causing an immune system problem and which foods are not.
 Maybe you have eaten a food and experienced a negative response, only to find that the next time you eat it nothing happens!
 Or the reaction may be occurring days after having eaten the food!
 Blood tests can help reduce much of this confusion.

-In our Naperville office, we perform food allergy and sensitivity testing as described above.
+At Naperville Integrated Wellness, we perform food allergy and sensitivity testing as described above.
 We find that this helps us create a more specific diet plan for our patients and achieve better health outcomes.**